Guestlogix/back-end-take-home/SUBMISSION.md

 .
 You can change value for the query parameters origin and destination

 Observation
-I noticed some data are not valid but I didn't want to edit the data provided to me for the project,therefore, I handled the anomalities in the solution.
+I noticed some data are not correct/available but I didn't want to edit the data provided to me for the project,therefore, I handled the anomalities in the solution.